adamcegielka/Portfolio/README.md

 ## Hello 👋 I'm Adam

 I'm a Junior Software Tester with strong attention to detail.
 I like new challenges, which made me want to learn more and more about this domain and improve my skills daily.
+[More about me](https://github.com/adamcegielka/portfolio).

 ### 🛠 &nbsp; Testing tools that I use: